 We entered into an employment agreement with Dr. Snodgrass on April 28, 2010.
 Under the agreement, as amended on June 22, 2016, Dr. Snodgrass's base salary was increased from \$305,000 per year to \$350,000 per year, effective June 16, 2016.
-Although under his agreement, Dr. Snodgrass is eligible to receive an annual incentive cash bonus of up to 50% of his base salary, he elected to forego any such cash bonus payment to conserve cash for our operations during our fiscal years ended March 31, 2012, 2013, 2014 and 2015.
-Dr. Snodgrass received a cash bonus in the amount of \$152,500 in July 2016, for his service during fiscal 2016.
+The Compensation Committee adjusted Dr. Snodgrass' base annual salary to \$384,965 effective in July 2017.
+Under his agreement, Dr. Snodgrass is eligible to receive an annual incentive cash bonus of up to 50% of his base salary, and he received cash bonus payments of \$125,000 and \$152,500 in our fiscal years ended March 31, 2018 and 2017, respectively.
 Payment of his annual incentive bonus is at the discretion of the Board of Directors.
 In the event we terminate Dr. Snodgrass's employment without cause, he is entitled to receive severance in an amount equal to:

-- twelve months of his then-current base salary payable in the form of salary continuation; - a pro-rated portion of the incentive bonus that the Board of Directors determines in good faith that Dr. Snodgrass earned prior to his termination; - such amounts required to reimburse him for COBRA payments for continuation of his medical health benefits for such twelve-month period.
+- twelve months of his then-current base salary payable in the form of salary continuation; - a pro-rated portion of the incentive bonus that the Board of Directors determines in good faith that Dr. Snodgrass earned prior to his termination; and - such amounts required to reimburse him for COBRA payments for continuation of his medical health benefits for such twelve-month period.